WHAT IS EMDR?

 EMDR stands for Eye Movement Desensitization and Reprocessing.
-EMDR is a comprehensive therapeutic approach that uses the power of Dual Attention Stimulation (DAS) to help people reprocess past, present, or future events in their lives that cause distress.
+EMDR is a comprehensive therapeutic approach that helps people reprocess past, present, or future events in their lives that cause distress.

 There are 8 phases in EMDR therapy.
 When we get into the reprocessing phase, EMDR does not require talking about the distressing event(s) in detail or completing homework between sessions.
 (Though skill-building is necessary to prepare readiness for this phase.)
-EMDR therapy is designed to resolve unprocessed traumatic or stressful memories in the brain.
+EMDR therapy is designed to resolve unprocessed, traumatic, stressful memories in the brain.
 It allows the brain to carry out its natural healing process.
-EMDR can help to strengthen feelings of capability, confidence, and overall calmness.
+This therapy also helps us to strengthen feelings of capability, confidence, and overall calmness.

-Contact us to see if EMDR Therapy might be right for you and/or your child.
+Contact us to see if EMDR Therapy might be a good fit for your child.